EemeliSyynimaa/TaunoKarki/README.md

 Tauno Kärki
 ===========

 Tauno Kärki (TK for short) is a 2D shooter with some 3D graphics elements (walls).
 TK is a roguelite with procedurally generated levels.
 It is written in C and has no external dependencies.
-It currently uses OpenGL 3.3 for rendering.
+It uses OpenGL 3.3 for rendering.

 # Requirements